-Ephesus, Turkey: Immerse Yourself In An Ancient World
+Visiting Ephesus, Turkey: Immerse Yourself In An Ancient World

-At this ancient site, you might feel like ghosts from the past are watching you, or that the wind, which occasionally and very randomly whips up out of nowhere, really is the past reminding you that this place is still very important, even today.
+At this ancient site, you might feel like ghosts from the past are watching you or that the wind, which occasionally and very randomly whips up out of nowhere, really is the past reminding you that this place is still very important, even today.

 You could easily wander around the area all day and not get bored.
-When you turn one corner, you think you’ve seen it all, only to see another Roman road heading off in another direction.
+When you turn one corner, you think you’ve seen it all, only to see another Roman road heading in another direction.

-Best Time To Visit
+Best Time To Visit Ephesus

 Additionally, it’s also worth mentioning that it might be a good idea to try and avoid the peak summer months if at all possible.
 Ephesus is one of Turkey’s most popular sites, and its close proximity to many beach resorts means that day trips are totally doable.

-What To See At Ephesus
+What To See At The Ephesus Archaeological Site

 Now protected and preserved as a UNESCO World Heritage Site, Ephesus served as a prominent and prosperous city in the Greek, Roman, and Byzantine Eras before falling into disrepair under Ottoman rule.